 - current policies and gaps in policies to address the problem.

-- Suggested: Link to “Community Assessment — Data Collection About Impaired Driving”
+- “Community Assessment — Data Collection About Impaired Driving”

 After completing a community assessment, coalitions must build the capacity needed to develop and carry out a comprehensive community plan to address the local conditions and root causes that contribute to the impaired driving problems they have identified.